emartech/pgarchive/Manual.md

                     new WAL segments.
 Defaults to UPSTREAM + " user=replication".
                     All of UPSTREAM's caveats apply.

-Container configuration file:
+Configuration files:

+$PGARCHIVE_CONF     If defined this is sourced as shell script after all internal variables and
+                    functions have been defined, but before commands are executed.
+This could be used to override internal variables and functions, at your own risk.
+/etc/pgarchive.conf This is only read if $PGARCHIVE_CONF is not defined, in the same fashion
+                    as $PGARCHIVE_CONF.
 $PGARCHIVE/pgarchive.conf
+                    This per-container config file is always read after the global one.
-                    Contains container specific settings, primarily those above and some extra parameters regarding expiry and other cron jobs.
+                    It contains container specific settings, like DB connection settings, the PATH to use, and some settings regarding expiry and cron jobs.
-                    This is sourced as a shell script just before commands are executed and could be used to override most internal variables and functions, at your own risk.
 ```

 [archive_timeout]: http://www.postgresql.org/docs/9.4/static/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT